Beyond Bayesian Model Averaging over Paths in Probabilistic Programs with Stochastic Support: EXPERIMENTS

 \subsection{Function Induction}

 Our next example investigates how well stacking scales to a larger number of SLPs.
-Following \citet{zhou2020Divide}, we use a probabilistic context-free grammar (PCFG) to posit a model over functions.
-The PCFG has production rules $e \rightarrow \{ x \, \mid \, \sin(a * e) \, \mid \, a*e + b*e \}$, where $x$ is a terminal symbol denoting an input, and $a$, $b$ are coefficients to be inferred.
-The program recursively samples from the PCFG using samples from categorical distributions to select production rules.
-Additionally, the program defines latent variables for all the coefficients in a given expression.
 We generate observations from the relation $y_i = - x_i + 2 \, \sin(2 \, x_i^2) + \epsilon_i$ with $\epsilon_i \sim \mathcal{N}(0, 0.1^2)$ and the inputs $x_i$ uniformly sampled between -5 and 5.
 We generate 400 data points used for inference and $10^3$ data points for evaluation.
-Note, the terminal symbol $x^2$ is not contained within the PCFG of our model and therefore the grammar cannot express the data generating function.

-Tab.~\ref{tab:lppd_results} shows that \textbf{Stacked} provides better predictions compared to all other methods (note analytic BMA weights cannot be calculated here).
-Interestingly, we find there that the BMA weights do not tend to collapse on a single SLP here (c.f.
-App.~\ref{app:experimental_details}), which shows stacking can be beneficial for predictions in such cases.
+Following \citet{zhou2020Divide}, we use a probabilistic context-free grammar (PCFG) to posit a model over functions.
+We consider two PCFGs, the \emph{misspecified} PCFG has production rules $e \rightarrow \{ x \, \mid \, \sin(a * e) \, \mid \, a*e + b*e \}$, where $x$ is a terminal symbol denoting an input, and $a$, $b$ are coefficients to be inferred.
+The \emph{well-specified} PCFG additionally includes the terminal symbol $x^2$.
+Therefore the well-specified PCFG can express the data generating function whereas the misspecified one cannot.
+The program recursively samples from the PCFG using samples from categorical distributions to select production rules and defines latent variables for all the coefficients in a given expression (c.f.
+App.~\ref{app:experimental_details}).
+Note analytic BMA weights cannot be calculated here.